Phase 3: Keyboards

 Alongside the Rhodes, is a clonewheel; a Korg CX-3 which also features greatly in the songs, emulating the sound of a Hammond B3.
 A few other sounds including piano, clavinet and strings were achieved using my trusty aforementioned Yamaha Motif XS Rack, which I drive using an M-Audio Axiom controller.

 Along with my passion for electric pianos and hammond organs, I am also quite the synth geek, which has in some ways contributed to the band being transported to more modern and electronic genres.
 Needless to say, synthesizers are quite prominent in a number of tracks.
 Both Kenny and I had a great time shaping the sounds for the album, making use of my prized Nord Lead 2, a Virtual Analog synth with a great interface and a fat warm sound.
 Alongside the raw sound of the Nord, partly due to its limited features, I also used my Novation Ultranova; a sophisticated VA synth which was used for more complex and automated sounds, such as pads and vocoders.
-At one point I also fondly reached out for his Alesis Micron for a very specific pad sound called Vocojam which makes use of Sample and Hold to automate the filter, achieving a very vocal-like sound.
+At one point I also fondly reached out for my Alesis Micron for a very specific pad sound called Vocojam which makes use of Sample and Hold to automate the filter, achieving a very vocal-like sound.